|home | exhibitions | interviews | features | profiles | webprojects | archive|

 Chocolate hares in Morrison's Post Office

 The film is also a fascinating and unique depiction of a community that has adopted paganism as a way of life.
-In places this portrayal is clunky, but overall it works: it works in the sense that it's attractive and plausible and, in its use of motifs from folklore and history, also recognisable.
+In places this portrayal is clunky, but overall it works: it works in the sense that it is attractive and plausible, and in its use of motifs from folklore and history, it is also recognisable.

-In fact in his meeting with the puritanical Howie, Lord Summerisle explains that the islanders adopted these pagan practices after his grandfather introduced fruit farming, and apple-growing on the island.
+In fact in his discussions with Howie, Lord Summerisle explains that the islanders adopted their pagan practices after his grandfather introduced fruit farming and apple-growing on the island.
 Thus, strictly speaking what we are witnessing in The Wicker Man is not a traditional form of spiritual practice, but a syncretic Neo-paganism - the modern creation of one man - and though not given a name, it could be called 'Summerism'.

-But what, then, are we to make of the patchwork of ideas that is 'Summerism'?
-And from where, exactly, did the creators of The Wicker Man, obtain their inspiration?
+But what, then, are we to make of 'Summerism'?
+And from where exactly did the creators of The Wicker Man, obtain their inspiration?

 May Day on Summerisle

 A number of commentators (eg Ashurst Nuada #2 (1999) and Brown Inside the Wicker Man (2000)) have noted the importance of James Frazer's The Golden Bough to script writer Anthony Shaffer and director Robin Hardy, and the fact that the film's most obscure motifs can be clearly traced back to this enormous study of comparative religion would support this.
 The beetle tied to a string - an Arabic custom - is mentioned by Frazer in an early chapter on sympathetic magic, as are the 'hand of glory' and the 'navel-string' (this term from Frazer is used in the film rather than the more contemporary 'umbilical cord').
 The frog in the mouth as a cure for a sore throat, meanwhile, appears in a later chapter of The Golden Bough on the 'transference of evil'.